We’re told that it’s compassionate to forgive ourselves and other people.

 Leaping to ‘I forgive you’ is the same pattern in another shape.

-Again we try avoid the distress that comes with working through the nitty gritty of a problem.
+We try avoid the distress that comes with working through the nitty gritty of a problem.

 ‘Let’s move on,’ may seem a welcome ‘out’ for everyone but the problem is that the deeper problem persists.

 The pain we avoid in the moment comes back to haunt us.
+Often in a relationship it becomes the elephant in the room.

 It’s damaging if we refuse to see what’s in front of us –